TTW Repair Café - Sat 28th October - 10am-4pm - Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR * FULLY BOOKED!

 The annual Seed Swap, Sow and Grow event grew out of the Transition Town Worthing Food Group and has been run since 2010.

-Claire Hunt and Lisa Leach from Breathing Spaces have organised the seed saving side of things for this event, ever since it began in 2010, as well as supporting Barbara with the event organisation.
+Claire Hunt and Lisa Leach from Breathing Spaces have organised the seed saving side of things for this event, ever since it began in 2010, as well as supporting the event organisation.

-Each year, since it started out at Bishop’s Palace in Tarring, it has grown in size and popularity to become a key event in the calendar for many local gardeners.
+Each year, since it started out at Bishop’s Palace in Tarring, it grew in size and popularity to become a key event in the calendar for many local gardeners.

 The conservation of the marine environment, with the ecosystem services it provides, is essential for climate regulation and food supply.